 By 1902 almost every street end marked the site of a pier extending off of Marginal Street out to the U.S. Pierhead line.
-These timber-framed finger piers were removed or replaced throughout the twentieth century.
-Little evidence remains of these structures except, perhaps, an occasional line of timber piles protruding from the water adjacent to the shoreline (Photograph D).
-However, there are a few extant piers extending west into the river from the current bulkheaded shoreline.
+These timber-framed finger piers were removed with the 1910 Pier Plan.
+However, there are extant piers extending west into the river from the current bulkheaded shoreline which were constructed in the early twentieth century.